Carcoar Visitor Guide

 Open: Friday, Saturday, Sunday and Public Holidays 10am – 4pm

-Browse our range of scarves, sunglasses, homewares, cards, jewelry, retro t-shirts and lots more including Romero Britto range of pop-art teapots, MOR cosmetics, Dolly mama notepads, Tiffany-style lamps, scented candles.
+Browse our range of scarves, sunglasses, homewares, cards, jewellery, retro t-shirts and lots more including Romero Britto range of pop-art teapots, MOR cosmetics, Dolly mama notepads, Tiffany-style lamps, scented candles.
 Depending on the season they have kaftans and sun hats, or when it’s cooler, gloves and woollies.
 You can also relax and enjoy a coffee while you watch the world go by.

 Court House Icely St, Carcoar